sugardayfox/awesome-job-search/phases/prepare.md

 ## What makes up the preparation

-Note: I put in a star (✨) for every tool that I have used and prefer for any reason.
+Note: I put in some twinkles (✨) for every tool that I have used and prefer for any reason.

 ### 1. Identify your career values